NeuroTechX/ntx_slack_archive/devices.md

  >Yeah you are right!
 I had forgotten about it.
 Has anyone seen any post / project / paper using the <http://foc.us|foc.us> fNIRS ?

+5/23/2017 12:50 PM

+ **dano** :

+ >That sounds awesome.
+Would love to get one to play with